 Art supports our intellectual and emotional needs and should be accessible to all with no boundaries or limits.
 As a nonprofit, YAA’s mission is to enrich our community through artistic, interactive experiences for all ages which inspire creativity and encourage an understanding of the world in which we live.
 Our love and support for our community surpasses the divide from geography, ethnicity, economics, and disability to bring the transformative power of art to all.

-YAA for ALL (Access to Lifelong Learning, through YAA’s partnership with the University of Miami-Nova Southeastern University Center for Autism & Related Disabilities (UM-NSU CARD), has modified museum galleries to decrease visual stimulation and sounds; developed picture signage, maps, visual cues and social stories; developed specialized art programs; and trained staff to work effectively and compassionately.
+YAA for ALL (Access to Lifelong Learning, through YAA’s partnership with the Center for Autism & Related Disabilities (CARD), has modified museum galleries to decrease visual stimulation and sounds; developed picture signage, maps, visual cues and social stories; developed specialized art programs; and trained staff to work effectively and compassionately.
 Our goal: to create an inclusive museum environment that provides extraordinary learning and social experiences for children and adults with autism and other sensory integration sensitivities, with the potential to build a community of tolerance.

-YAA is honored to be the first UM-NSU CARD Autism Friendly Partner
+YAA is honored to be the first CARD Autism Friendly Partner

 Sensory Saturdays celebrate inclusivity and diversity through art every second Saturday of the month.
 All are always welcome to explore and get creative in a safe and inclusive environment!